📊 Projekt

 • Use of JupyterHub for collaborative data analysis

-• Use of LLMs (Large Language Models) in research and teaching
+• Use of HU LLMs for artificial intelligence in teaching and research

 • Application of RAG (Retrieval-Augmented Generation) in hackathons